nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/2/main.rs:selection_list}}
 ```

-Every `ListView` has to be inside a `ScrolledWindow`, so we are adding it to one.
+Every `ListView` has to be a direct child of a `ScrolledWindow`, so we are adding it to one.

 <span class="filename">Filename: listings/lists/2/main.rs</span>